Moddable-OpenSource/moddable/documentation/network/network.md

 	socket.write("1.2.3.4", 1234, packet);

-For a RAW socket, the firs parameter is IP address to transmit the packet to.
+For a RAW socket, the first parameter is IP address to transmit the packet to.
 The second parameter is the data to transmit as an `ArrayBuffer`:

 	socket.write("1.2.3.4", packet);